oper8r Docs

 Drive content should be treated as evidence. oper8r workflows should cite the file or section used for an answer, identify missing evidence, and avoid presenting unsupported claims as fact.

-Do not store raw OAuth tokens, file permissions payloads, or unrelated private document contents as graph facts.
+Do not include raw OAuth tokens, file permissions payloads, or unrelated private document contents in prompts or generated answers.

 Review Checklist